 Prepositional phrases modify nouns and verbs while indicating various relationships between subjects and verbs.
 They are used to color and inform sentences in powerful ways.

 Parts of a Prepositional Phrase

 In simplest terms, prepositional phrases consist of a preposition and an object of a preposition.
 Prepositions are indeclinable words that introduce the object of a prepositional phrase.
 Indeclinable words are words that have only one possible form.
 For example, below is a preposition, but belows or belowing are not possible forms of below.

-The noun phrase or pronoun that follows the preposition is called the object of the preposition.
-For example, behind the couch is a prepositional phrase where behind is the preposition and the noun phrase the couch acts as the object of the preposition.
-Sometimes adjectives are used to further modify the object of the preposition, as in behind the big old smelly green couch.
+The noun phrase or pronoun that follows the preposition is called the subject of the preposition.
+For example, behind the couch is a prepositional phrase where behind is the preposition and the noun phrase the couch acts as the subject of the preposition.
+Sometimes adjectives are used to further modify the subject of the preposition, as in behind the big old smelly green couch.

 Prepositions perform three formal functions in sentences.
 They can act as an adjective modifying a noun, as an adverb modifying a verb, or as a nominal when used in conjunction with the verb form to be.

-In the following sentences, prepositional phrases perform the function of modifying the nouns boat, pen, and car:
+In the following sentences, prepositional phrases perform the function of modifying the nouns boat, pen, and truck:

 Look at the boat with the blue sail.
 Please hand me the pen next to the telephone.
-Park the car beside the fence.
+Have him move the truck with the trailer.